 Focus on Defective RV Tires

 The scrutiny over Goodyear’s G159 RV tires has increased ever since NHTSA launched an investigation early this year.
 The safety agency has been investigating claims that the tires were prone to heat-induced failure when used on RVs at highway speeds.
 The alleged tire defects have been linked to at least 10 deaths and 90 injuries.
-The tires in question were manufactured between 1996 and 2003 and about 40,000 ended up on RVs.
+The tires in question were manufactured between 1996 and 2003 and about 40,000 ended up on RVs and motorhomes.
 According to court records, these tires failed in one out of 10 motorhomes.
 Jalponik says this is a failure rate that surpasses the Firestone tires of the 1990s.

 At least 41 known lawsuits have been filed over crashes involving these Goodyear RV tires.
 The company settled almost every case, which meant plaintiffs were not allowed to send information to regulators until a court order authorized that disclosure to NHTSA last year.
 The company has not issued a safety recall for these tires to date.
 Instead, the company has maintained that its tires are not defective.